SimonMaracine/resource-manager/README.md

 # resmanager

-## A small resource manager library written for myself
+## A tiny resource manager library written for myself

-It is heavily inspired by EnTT's resource management, which doesn't fully suit my needs.
+It is heavily inspired by EnTT's resource management, which sadly doesn't fully suit my needs.